 - A supportive following

 - Expertise in a particular niche – People are much more likely to listen to whatever it is you’re talking about if you have direct experience and expertise in that area.
-Whether you’ve been working in a specific area professionally for two decades, or have faithfully pursued a hobby since you were a kid, experience and mastery in a particular area gives you a leg-up when positioning yourself as a thought leader.
+Whether you’ve been working in a specific area professionally for two decades or have faithfully pursued a hobby since you were a kid, experience and mastery in a particular area give you a leg-up when positioning yourself as a thought leader.